TavaresFelipe/origin-mask/README.md

 ```
 ### origin-format="cpf"
 Declare the format and validation, if it available.
-If set a format that is not implemented, a custom format like a "4444-4444_44", then it will use to format.
+If set a format that is not implemented, a custom format like a "4444-4444_44", then it will be use to format.

 ### validate-model="isValidaCpf"
 A model in controller scope, that will be updated when validation ends

 It uses $scope.$eval(); to evaluate the model within scope

 ### on-valid="function()"
 A callback function that will be called when validation return true

 It uses $parser(func)(scope); to evaluate the func within scope

 Still not possible to set arguments in the function

 ### on-invalid="function()"
 A callback function that will be called when validation return false

 It uses $parser(func)(scope); to evaluate the func within scope

 Still not possible to set arguments in the function